 For per diem professionals, picking up a shift should be as easy as requesting a ride on Lyft.
 Nursing managers should be able to broadcast open shifts across units, departments, and facilities in as much time as it takes to send a text.

 With a cloud-based platform such as CareRev, that’s possible.
 CareRev makes a flexible staffing model possible with its easy-to-use interface and mobile solution.
 Because the platform operates in real time, managers can quickly re-allocate professionals to facilities with higher demand, making the most of valuable resources.
-And when your internal per diem pool isn’t enough, you can broadcast open shifts to CareRev’s fully vetted roster of professionals.
+And when your internal per diem pool isn’t enough, you can broadcast open shifts to CareRev’s fully vetted roster of on-demand professionals.

 A flexible staffing model is key to managing costs while ensuring you meet patients’ needs.
 Today’s cloud-based, mobile-friendly technology makes adopting a flexible staffing model not just easier, but possible.